Probuddhadutta/Thread-detection-system/README.md

 # Thread-detection-system
-AUTO tread detection in specilization in  Cyber security Cyberattack-Detection
+AUTO tread detection in specilization in  Cyber security Cyberattack-Detection author PROBUDDHA DUTAA
-Author: Antoine DELPLACE
-Last update: 17/01/2020

 This repository corresponds to the source code used for the Advanced Security project "Cyber Attack Detection thanks to Machine Learning Algorithms".
-This work has been carried out by Antoine Delplace, Sheryl Hermoso and Kristofer Anandita.
+This work has been carried out by Antoine Delplace, Method description

-Method description
 The aim of the project is to find a mechanism that can detect cyber attacks by analysing flows in a network.
 To do this, a benchmark of different machine learning methods is performed on a large netflow dataset (see Report).